Kikobeats/finepack/README.md

 var filedata = fs.readFileSync(filepath, {encoding: 'utf8'});

 var options = {
-  filename: filename, // for customize the output messages, but is not necessary
+  filename: filename, // for customize the output messages, but is not necessary.
+  lint: false, // For enable (or not) lint the keys (false by default).
-  lint: false // or true!
+  color: false // For enable (or not) colorize or not the output (false by default).
 }

 finepack(filedata, options, function(err, output, messages){